prodxiii/rcode/README.md

 attempt to replace this ruby script with a shell script, because in some cases a ruby installation might just be too much overhead for just editing remote files.

-The shell script needs to be copied to the server, you want to remote edit files, on.
-After that, open your TM2 preferences and enable "Allow rcode connections" setting in the "Terminal" settings and adjust the setting "Access for" according to your needs:

 This script is a modification of the original bash script created for remote Textmate 2 which can be found at:
 [rmate](https://github.com/aurora/rmate)